 Tegenungan Waterfalls is one of the most visited waterfalls in Bali, not necessarily because its the most beautiful, but because its one of the most accessible.
 Located about a half-hour’s drive south of Ubud town, you’ll need to walk down a series of steps through lush foliage and smooth river rocks to get to the falls.
 You can reward yourself with a plunge in the waterfall’s pool if you like.

 This was our last stop en route to Seminyak but you can visit the falls on a guided tour as well.
-Klook offers a few tours that include Tegenungan Waterfalls.
+Klook and Get Your Guide offer a few tours that include Tegenungan Waterfalls.

 I made the trek to Tegenungan Waterfalls because I wanted to take this long exposure shot with my drone.
 SANDMARC sent me a set of their Mavic Pro ND filters which I used for the first time here.
 Pretty cool right?